What is SNMP? What is SNMP used for? This article is your complete guide to how SNMP works for monitoring networks and devices.

 SNMP is very popular because it is simple to use.
 To start off, SNMP uses 7 protocol data units.
 The 7 different variables are:

 Request an agent to provide the current value of an OID.

 SNMP manager sends this message to request data from the SNMP agent.
 It retrieves data from the SNMP agent.
 In response to this, the SNMP agent responds with the requested value through a response message.

 Request the next object in the MIB.
 This means you can traverse a tree without needing to specify OIDs.

-This message can be sent to discover what data is available on a SNMP agent.
-The SNMP manager can request for data continuously until no more data is left.
-In this way, SNMP manager can take knowledge of all the available data on SNMP agent.
+This message discovers the data available on an SNMP agent.
+The SNMP manager can request data continuously until no more data is left.
+In this way, the SNMP manager can take knowledge of all the available data on the SNMP agent.

 - GetBulkRequest –

 This message is used to retrieve large data at once by the SNMP manager from the SNMP agent.
 It is introduced in SNMPv2c.